 The Importance of Open Client Communication

-Building up a wealth of knowledge and the addition of PPC campaigns isn’t the only solution that keeps WSI eStrategies ahead of the curve.
+Building up a wealth of knowledge and the addition of PPC campaign optimization isn’t the only solution that keeps WSI eStrategies ahead of the curve.
 It’s all about maintaining agency-client relationships.

 For Jamieson, getting face-to-face time with clients IRL and giving them that personal touch is not a thing of the past.